 ■If the warning message below is shown in the setup log, the host name and event ID specified by the user by using [Default parameter]-[Event reception part] are not inherited.
 To resolve this problem, set the default parameter for each user after connecting with CL/Win.

-Warning: Convert Skip ([DefaultParameter]EventReceive user="user name" hostname="host name specified by the default parameter" eventid="event ID specified by the default parameter")
+Warning : Convert Skip ([DefaultParameter]EventReceive user="user name" hostname="host name specified by the default parameter")

 3 HP Serviceguard

 This chapter describes an example of building a cluster environment by using the HP cluster software "HP Serviceguard."